microsoft/pxt/docs/project-tools.md

 and stops insertion.
 Copy the code into the destination or publish it as an extension before trying again.

-**Delete** opens a confirmation modal: it removes the entry from this browser when signed out, or from the profile after server acknowledgement when signed in.
+The **Delete** trash icon opens a confirmation modal: it removes the entry from this browser when signed out, or from the profile after server acknowledgement when signed in.
 Cancel or Escape closes the modal without deleting.
 Failures remain in the modal for retry; routine add/delete progress and success messages are not shown in the panel.